buahaha/aa-discordnotify/README.md

 Configure your Auth settings (`local.py`) as follows:

-- Add `'discordproxy'` to `INSTALLED_APPS`
+- Add `"discordnotify"` to `INSTALLED_APPS`
 - Optional: Add additional settings if you want to change any defaults.
 See [Settings](#settings) for the full list.

 ### Step 3 - Finalize App installation

 Restart your supervisor services for Auth (no migration required).

-Congratulations you are now ready to use Member Audit!
+Congratulations you are now ready to use Discord Notify!

 ## Settings